Claire Barclay

 Barclay is a leading figure in a generation of graduates from the Glasgow School of Art in the 1990s, a group of young artists studying in the city who rose to the fore of the contemporary art world.
 She has since been the subject of numerous solo presentations including Tate Britain, London (2004); Camden Art Centre, London (2008); MUDAM, Luxembourg (2009); Whitechapel Art Gallery, London (2010); Tramway, Glasgow (2017) and The MAC, Belfast (2022).

-Barclay will have a solo exhibition at Cample Line, Thornhill, Scotland in July 2024, with a new site-specific installation.
+In 2024, Barclay had a solo exhibition ‘Rawless’ at Cample Line, Thornhill, Scotland, featuring a new site-specific installation.
 In 2020 the artist was commissioned by Tideway, London to create a series of artworks for the new public realm site at Putney, London, which was unveiled in 2023.
 Barclay presented new work as part of Glasgow International, Scotland and the 2016 Gwangju Biennale, South Korea.
 She represented Scotland as part of the Scottish Pavilion at the Venice Biennale, Italy in 2003.

 Barclay's hybrid sculptures are centred on the physical and the psychological tensions that exist between contrasting materials.
 They are at once recognisable and foreign, acting as a surreal reflection of the world around us by toying with formal associations.
 One of the key influences in her working practice is an ongoing fascination with historical and anthropological artefacts.